benduran/lets-version/README.md

 lets-version [command]

 Commands:
-  lets-version ls                           Shows all detected packages for this
+  lets-version ls                           Lists all detected packages for this
                                              repository
   lets-version last-version-tag             Gets the last tag used when version
                                             bumping for a specific package.
 If n